historical-theology/theology-wm/README.md

 * alacritty
 * firefox

 This build is meant to be used in conjunction with my homogenously Nord Theme [Theological Dotfiles](https://github.com/historical-theology/theological-dots).
+I specifically have dwm's colors set to Nord.